evanharwin/configuration-spaces/readme.md

     I was wondering if maybe in the 'final product' I should go through some trivial homotopies like the n-arms and leave the more complicated stuff to be explained in words?

 - __Understanding the Importance of Nash Isomorphisms__
     I had a look at what I could find out about Nash Isomorphisms, and I managed to find a definition of a Nash function, and _I think_ I've got an idea of what a Nash manifold is.
-Then I found a theorum about how all
+Then I found a theorum about how all smooth compact manifolds (even permitting some boundaries) are diffeomorphic to a Nash manifold.
+This seems interesting, but I have yet to really understand why it might come in helpful looking at linkages.

-## Looked At This Week
+## Looked At This Weekh

 -   Demonstrated the existence of a homotopy between the configuration space of a rectangle and a manifold composed of two circles intersecting at two points.
 -   Programmed the structure needed for threejs rendering, a webpage using threejs and orbit controls, as well as a script for defining the objects to render